top of page

 Rishikesh white water rafting and weekend crowds

 Along with the yoga, Rishikesh is also synonymous with the famous ‘white water rafting’.
 Since almost at the mouth of Ganga, Rishikesh's clean and emerald green waters along with some rapids indeed make for great rafting and other water sports.
 Naturally, along with yoga schools, rafting and trek organizers have mushroomed all over Tapovan - the yoga central of Rishikesh where most of the action is.
 The rafting, the cafes, the 'vibes' and the fact that Rishikesh is only a couple of hours away from the Delhi-NCR region brings scores of weekend tourists along with their SUVs, trash and loud music.
 It’s not uncommon to see Rishikesh packed WITH the rafters over the weekend.
-Gripes have come up about the loud music blaring late into the night by the people that wake up in the wee hours of the morning to start their gruelling Yoga schedule.
-I get it though.
+Gripes have come up about the empty alcohol bottles strewn by the sides of the road, in the gutters, in the streams even, (for a non-alcoholic and vegetarian place) and loud music blaring late into the night, but it doesn't seem to have put out Rishikesh's fire, maybe just made it annoying in parts.

 My Rishikesh experience

 I came to Rishikesh after a career burnout and loss of one of my dogs.
-Back in Bangalore, I quit my job, packed my apartment up, and moved bags, barrels and dogs in a train to do an immersive Yoga course and then see what later.
+Back in Bangalore, I quit my job, packed my apartment up, and moved bags, barrels and dogs in a train to do an immersive Yoga course in Rishikesh - as suggested by a relative - and then see what later.

-Even though zeroing down on a yoga school in Rishikesh was quite the task given the staggering number of available TTCs, filtering by a non-residential option got me down to 2 options.
+Even though zeroing down on a yoga school in Rishikesh was quite the task given the staggering number of available TTCs, filtering by a non-residential option got me down to just one place that made sense, the famous World Peace Yoga school.
 And so it began.

-Every day, I'd wake up at 6, walk the 900 meters to my yoga school, begin the day doing Ashtanga yoga, understanding yoga philosophy and come noon, dozing off through yoga anatomy, and then calling it a day with an energising class of Hatha yoga before heading back home.
+Every day, I'd wake up at 5am, walk the 900 meters almost in near darkness to my yoga school, begin the day doing Ashtanga yoga, understanding yoga philosophy and come noon, dozing off through yoga anatomy, and then calling it a day with an energizing class of Hatha yoga before heading back home -- an apartment in the uber-busy Tapovan area.
+Living in the yoga school is the preferred way to do a Yoga TTC for a truly immersive experience, but having dogs ruled that option out for me, as is par for the course.

 Yoga TTC Rishikesh India